pawurb/node-postgres-wiki/Testing.md

 ### Command line arguments

 Only used during testing, so the implementation is pretty much _crap_ but it works.
-(KISS?!?!)

     -t, --test [unit <default>, integration, all]
         only used when executing `node test/run.js`